Tecate

-Tecate (/es/) is a city in Tecate Municipality, Baja California.
+Tecate (/es/) is a city in Baja California.
 It is across the Mexico–US border from Tecate, California.
-As of 2019, the city had a population of 108,860 inhabitants, while the metropolitan area has a population of 132,406 inhabitants.
-Tecate is part of the San Diego–Tijuana metropolitan region and the largest city between Tijuana and Mexicali.
+As of 2019, the municipality had a population of 108,860 inhabitants, while the metropolitan area has a population of 132,406 inhabitants. the city of Tecate is part of the San Diego–Tijuana metropolitan region and the largest city between Tijuana and Mexicali.
 Tecate is a regional economic hub and popular tourist destination, known as home to the Tecate Port of Entry and to Tecate beer.